 - 4 large egg whites, room temperature

 Make the topping: Combine cranberries, granulated sugar, and water in a saucepan.
 Using the tip of a paring knife, scrape vanilla seeds into pan, and toss in pod.
 Bring to a gentle simmer, and cook until cranberries are soft but have not burst, about 5 minutes.
 Let cool.
 Remove vanilla bean.
 Topping can be covered and refrigerated for up to 2 days.

 Make the pavlova: Preheat oven to 200 degrees.
 Line a baking sheet with parchment paper.
 Using an overturned bowl or a cake pan as a guide, trace a 10-inch circle onto parchment.
 Turn parchment over, marked side down.

 Beat egg whites, cornstarch, salt, and vinegar with a mixer on medium speed until foamy.
 Gradually add superfine sugar.
 Raise speed to medium-high, and beat until stiff peaks form, about 7 minutes.
 Reduce speed to medium, and gradually add confectioners' sugar.
 Raise speed to medium-high, and beat until very stiff, glossy peaks form, about 7 minutes.
 Beat in vanilla.

 Using a rubber spatula or a large spoon, spread meringue into marked 10-inch circle on prepared baking sheet, forming a well in center.

 Bake until outside is firm and bottom lifts easily off parchment, about 2 hours.
 (The inside should still be marshmallow soft.)
 Leave in a warm place to cool to prevent excessive cracking.
 When cool, carefully remove from parchment.
-(Pavlova can be stored in an airtight container for up to 2 days.)

 Before serving, whisk cream until soft peaks form.
 Spread in center of meringue.
 Spoon topping over cream.